Pallop Pinmanee: Support for Thaksin Shinawatra

 Prior to the 2011 election Pallop eventually changed sides and joined the pro-Thaksin Pheu Thai Party as well as its associated activist group United Front for Democracy Against Dictatorship (UDD, also known as the 'Red Shirts').
 However a highly public falling out with the leaders of the UDD, over tactics in 2010, ended his role within the latter organisation.
 He also served as an advisor to Thaksin's sister Prime Minister Yingluck Shinawatra.

 In 2012 Pallop as a security adviser to the prime minister, says he plans to bring former premier Thaksin Shinawatra back to Thailand that year.
 Pallop proposed the collecting of 20,000 signatures to submit an amnesty bill to parliament, as one way to bring Thaksin back if the national reconciliation proposal by the King Prajadhipok Institute does not result in an amnesty for the exiled politician.
 Pallop said the Pheu Thai Party promised an amnesty bill allowing Thaksin to come back, during the election campaign in Buri Ram last year, and the pledge must be fulfilled.
 Pallop was confident the bill would pass parliament.
 Pallop also divulged that he had met Thaksin in person and that he had agreed with the idea of the amnesty bill.
 The failure of the amnesty bill led to the 2013–2014 Thai political crisis.

 During the political crisis which began in October 2013, Pallop told the media in late February 2014 that he had been asked by the caretaker government (under Yingluck) to join the Centre for Maintaining Peace and Order (CMPO).
 He was also recruited as an advisor to a new movement led by Suporn Attawong, Deputy secretary-general to the prime minister and red-shirt leader.
 Suporn planned to recruit 600,000 young men to join the new pro-government Democracy Protection Volunteers Group as an opposition to the People's Democratic Reform Committee.
 According to an Australian academic, Pallop was recruited to advise on dealing with "men in black" gunmen at protests; the term originated during the 2010 crackdown on red-shirt supporters, when mysterious armed figures emerged.
 Military sources have said that the "men in black" may be mercenaries.

 Pallop is opposed to the National Council for Peace and Order, the ruling junta since 2014.

+Election

+Pallop used to run for election in constituency one Bangkok (districts of Dusit, Bang Sue, Ratchathewi), belongs to the Democrat Party in the general election at the end of 1996, but was not elected.